aws-deepracer/aws-deepracer-i2c-pkg/README.md

 ### Prerequisites

-The DeepRacer device comes with all the pre-requisite packages, build systems and libraries installed to build and run the i2c_pkg.
+The DeepRacer device comes with all the pre-requisite packages and libraries installed to run the i2c_pkg.
 More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-racer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.

 The i2c_pkg specifically depends on the following ROS2 packages as build and execute dependencies:

 * *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application.

-### Downloading and Building
+## Downloading and Building

 Open up a terminal on the DeepRacer device and run the following commands as root user.